Adobe-CEP/CEP-Resources/UXP-Migration-Guide/README.md

 ### Directory and File I/O Operations (File APIs)
 In CEP extensions, developers use the `window.cep.fs` object to perform directory and file I/O operations.
 CEP developers have arbitrary access to disk and machine resources, and arbitrary ability to launch processes (including bash scripts).
 Users do not have to consent to extensions accessing their file system.
 Because developers have full access, all file access is technically persistent.
 Secure storage, on the other hand, does not exist for CEP.

-UXP’s `fs` module can read and write files and folders in the user's file system, but with different API signatures.
+UXP’s `storage` module can read and write files and folders in the user's file system, but with different API signatures.
 Because of sandboxing requirements of recent OS releases, UXP does not allow arbitrary access to any file on the host system.
 Therefore, these files are accessed by making a request to the user (by showing a file-picker dialog) and obtaining a token.
 File accesses outside of the plugin's root folder, the plugin's data folder, and a plugin temporary folder require the user's permission.
 Persistent file storage and secure storage are available in UXP as well.
 Refer to these notes: [file access](https://developer.adobe.com/photoshop/uxp/2022/guides/uxp_guide/uxp-misc/file-access/), [persistent file storage](https://developer.adobe.com/photoshop/uxp/2022/uxp/reference-js/Modules/uxp/Persistent%20File%20Storage/), and UXP-specific [(secure) storage](https://developer.adobe.com/photoshop/uxp/2022/uxp/reference-js/Modules/uxp/Key-Value%20Storage/SecureStorage/).
-If you need constant access to a location to write and read files, for now, use the UXP sanctioned location for your plugin data.
+If you need constant access to a location to write and read files, for now, use the UXP sanctioned location for your plugin data or [persistent file access tokens](https://developer.adobe.com/photoshop/uxp/2022/uxp/reference-js/Modules/uxp/Persistent%20File%20Storage/FileSystemProvider/#createpersistenttokenentry).

 ### Encoding API
 CEP extensions can access the encoding API with the `window.cep.encoding` object.
 With this API, they can implement encoding while reading and writing file content.
 In UXP, you can directly provide the required encoding as a string literal argument when invoking methods to read/write file content.
 CEP developers can use UTF8 or Base64 encoding.
 UXP on the other hand, supports the following text encodings: utf-8, utf-16be, and utf-16le.